ndeto/ethereum-chain-registry-ui/README.md

 # ERC‑7785 Registry Demo

-This is a Next.js demo for working with the ERC‑7785 Chain Registry and a Chain Resolver, with CAIP‑2/CAIP‑350 integration.
+This is a Next.js demo for working with the ERC‑7785 Chain Registry and a Chain Resolver.
 It lets you:

 - Register a label + chainId (owner‑only)
 - Resolve a label to its chainId